GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/permissions/index.md

   </tbody>
 </table>

-View [Declare Permissions and Warn Users][4] for further information on available permissions and their warnings.
+View [Declare Permissions and Warn Users][doc-warnings] for further information on available permissions and their warnings.

 ### Step 3: Request optional permissions